markbiek/blog/content/2015-09-17 15:38-viking-girl-is-growing-up.md

 We’ve used various shortenings of her name.
 She introduces herself to people by her full name but has no objections to our nicknames.

-One of our favorite women in world'is a swimmer at JCC and Lakeside.
+One of our favorite women in world is a swimmer at JCC and Lakeside.
 She is a force of nature and she and Jane adore each other.
-Early on, she christened bestowed upon Jane the title of Strong Nordic Woman.
+Early on, she bestowed upon Jane the title of Strong Nordic Woman.

 I’ve settled on Viking Girl when I write about my daughter.
 It seems fitting since she’s the offspring of a Strong Nordic Woman.